Can You Overdose on LSD?

 What Is LSD?

-Acid is usually sold in the form of small paper squares called tabs, but it may also be found in gelatin squares, liquid, and capsules.
+Acid is usually sold as small paper squares called tabs, but it can also appear in gelatin squares, liquid, and capsules.
+The drug primarily affects serotonin levels in the brain, which influence mood, cognition, and perception.

 Can You Overdose on Acid?